-When you arrive at the meeting house you will be welcomed at the door by an Overseer and shown where the meeting room is.
+When the meeting house is open again, we look forward to welcoming you at the door by an Overseer and showing you our meeting room.
 If you are completely new to Quakers, you will be offered an explanatory leaflet.

 Please feel free to sit anywhere you feel comfortable, though you might want to avoid the front bench facing the door where the Clerk and Elder sit.